AlexKratky/vue-camera-lib/README.md

 app.mount('#app')
 ```

-The second way how to do it, if you need a camera just in a few places, is to import it directly in your components
+The second way how to do it, if you need a camera just in a few places, is to import it directly into your components

 ```html
 <template>